Home

 Good At

-• Brainstorming options and angles
+• Brainstorming options and tradeoffs

-• Summarizing, rewriting, and translating
+• Summarizing, rewriting, translating, and restructuring

 • Creating checklists, plans, and step sequences